-Like most insects, honey bees go through complete metamorphosis.
+Honey bees are insects and they go through complete metamorphosis.
 This means they have individual stages of development that are very different from each other.
-For instance, a honey bee egg is certainly very different than a bee pupae.
+For instance, a honey bee egg is certainly very different than a bee larva or pupae.

-The egg is the first stage of bee development.
-Eggs are very small and hard to see for beginner beekeepers.
+The egg is the first stage of the life cycle of honey bees.
+Bee eggs are very small and hard to see for beginner beekeepers.
 They look like tiny grains of white rice and usually there is only 1 per wax cell.

-The queen honey bee is capable of laying both fertilized eggs and unfertilized eggs.
-A remarkable aspect of bee reproduction.
-Fertilized eggs become females.
-Unfertilized eggs are destined to become drones or male bees.
+The queen bee is capable of laying both fertilized eggs and unfertilized eggs.
+This is a remarkable aspect of how bees reproduce.

-Three days after being laid, instead of hatching, the egg shell dissolves.
-Now, we have a bee larva that is ready to move to the next phase.
+Three days after the egg is laid – instead of hatching, the egg shell dissolves.
+Now, we have a bee larva and the second phase begins.

-Bee larva resemble white grubs.
+Bee larvae resemble white grubs.
 From a beginning that is almost too small to see, they grow at a fast rate – soon filling the bottom of the cell.

 When the final pupal skin is shed, our fully winged adult honey bee is ready to chew her way out of her cell.